ibm-cloud-docs/Registry/iam.md

 ## Platform management roles
 {: #platform_management_roles}

 The following table details actions that are mapped to platform management roles.
-Platform management roles enable users to perform tasks on service resources at the platform level, for example assign user access for the service, and create or delete Service IDs.
+Platform management roles enable users to perform tasks on service resources at the platform level, for example assign user access for the service, and create or delete service IDs.

 | Platform management role | Description of actions | Example actions|
 |:-----------------|:-----------------|:-----------------|